garrickthurston/parallel-each/README.md

 # parallel-each
-A parallel, asynchronous implementation of forEach/map in ES6 with a configurable maximum degree of parallelism.
+A parallel, asynchronous implementation of forEach in ES6 with a configurable maximum degree of parallelism.

 Excellent for use in API integrations (to avoid rate limiting) or parallel database processing (via connection pool for instance).